Reem1428/EDA_New-York-City-Airbnb/README.md

 1-Does the price increase or decrease according to the neighborhood?

-2-Which type of room do visitors prefer?and why?
+2-Which type of room do visitors prefer?

 3-Do neighborhood and prices affect the evaluation?